PhotographyTips.com - the #1 guide to better conventional and digital photography Become a Member

 NEGATIVE-POSITIVE PROCESS - Any photographic process in which a negative is first made and then used to produce a positive image (e.g. a print)

-NEUTRAL TEST CARD - Also known as the “Gray card” or a "Kodak neutral test card," this is an 8" X 10" (20 cm by 25.5 cm) card, about 1/8" thick, that is uniformly gray on one side.
+NEUTRAL TEST CARD - Also known as the “Gray card” or a "Kodak neutral test card," this is typically (but not necessarily) an 8" X 10" (20 cm by 25.5 cm) card, about 1/8" thick, that is uniformly gray on one side.
 The gray side reflects precisely 18% of the white light that strikes it (corresponding to the calibration of a reflected-light meter).
 It is uniformly white on the other side, which reflects 90% of the light.

 Ni-Cd - Nickel-cadmium.
 Also referred to as "Ni-cad".
 A NiCd battery is one type of rechargeable battery that should be completely discharged of its energy before it is recharged.